HBCAMx/HBCAMx/README.md

-Just an honest, blue collar american male.
+Just an honest blue collar american male.

 <!---
 HBCAMx/HBCAMx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.